Neurology

 How to Apply

-For International applicants: We only sponsor J-1 visa applicants.
+For international applicants: We only sponsor J-1 visa applicants.

 During this one-year ACGME-accredited program, fellows acquire advanced knowledge in clinical neurophysiology, specifically EMG/NCS and EEG.
 As part of their training, fellows obtain clinical skills in evaluating, diagnosing, and treating neuromuscular and epilepsy patients.
 As part of their education, fellows will learn botulinum toxin injection techniques, neuromuscular ultrasound and continuous EEG.
 Fellows are required to attend lectures and neurophysiology review sessions and take the AANEM self-assessment examination.